-The following article was published in Jan/Feb 2015 issue of Floral Notes newsletter.
+The following article was originally published in the Jan/Feb 2015 issue of the Floral Notes newsletter.

 About D&D Farms

 D&D Farms is a family owned wholesale greenhouse business in Stow, MA.
 The business consists of over 140,000 sq. ft of greenhouse growing area for pansies, perennials, annuals, mixed and flowering hanging baskets, 4” and 6” crops.
 D&D sows about half of their own seedlings, from pansies and perennials to the ever-growing selection of flowering annuals.
 They also grow vegetatively propagated plants.

 We have been using biological control to manage pests in our greenhouses for the past 5 years.
 We find that using biological control to manage pests is faster, easier and less costly than purchasing and using pesticides.
 Anyone can apply the beneficials and there is no restricted entry interval after application as there is with pesticides.
 We also feel that our plants are healthier and of higher quality.
 Using beneficials is cleaner and healthier for customers and employees.

 Here are the biologicals we use and the pests they are used to manage: